todofixthis/notion-archivist/README.md

 - Set up internal integration in Notion and copy secret key.
 - How to get the parent database/page ID.
-  - If you want a database ID make sure you get the link to the database/view itself, not the page on which the database appears!
+  - If you want a database ID, make sure you get the link to the database/view itself, not the page on which the database appears!